oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 ANTLR, ANother Tool for Language Recognition, (formerly PCCTS) is a language tool that provides a framework for constructing recognizers, compilers, and translators from grammatical descriptions containing Java, C#, C++, or Python actions.

-**URL**
+**More Information**

 https://www.antlr2.org/